vEnhance/1802/bonus1.typ

 === Fourth approach: Change coordinates

-This approach requires you to know the fact that the determinant doesn't change if you rewrite the matrices in a new basis.
+This approach requires you to know the fact that the trace doesn't change if you rewrite the matrices in a new basis.

 Since $bf(b)_1 = vec(4,7)$ and $bf(b)_2 = vec(5,9)$ are a basis of $RR^2$,